 You should always be striving to increase your cash inflow to help cushion your business against stagnating or falling into debt.

+- Raise prices.
 One method is to increase prices on your products and services — but make sure you research your market to make sure you’re not overcharging and driving away customers.

-5. Don’t accept late payments without penalty
+5. Don’t accept late payments without a penalty